appium/appium-docker-android/README.md

 ### Why is this approach needed at first place?

-- Helps in quick & easier setup of automation environment for appium + android
+- Helps in quick & easier setup of automation environment for Appium + Android
 - Without this approach, you'll need to do each of the automation setup steps manually; which can be slow and error prone
 - Refer to [Selenium Conference Youtube video](https://www.youtube.com/watch?v=jGW6ycW_tTQ&list=PLRdSclUtJDYXFVU37NEqh4KkT78BLqjcG&index=7) for more details

 ### Images Included:

-- appium/appium - Docker Image to run appium tests on real android devices.
+- appium/appium - Docker Image to run appium tests on real Android devices.
-- To execute in android emulator's please visit [docker-android](https://github.com/butomo1989/docker-appium.git)
+- To execute in Android emulator's please visit [docker-android](https://github.com/butomo1989/docker-appium.git)

 ### How to Build: